clarkdave/connect-mincer/README.md

 * Serve files with an MD5 digest (for caching)
 * Use whatever directory structure you want
 * Precompile all your assets and have your Connect app read from the compile manifest

+If you're used to the Rails asset pipeline, using this will give your Connect/Express application almost all the same capability - the only thing missing is a built-in precompile, but that's easily added (see the [example app](https://github.com/clarkdave/connect-mincer/tree/master/examples/express) for an example precompile script).

 ## Let's go!